valerianF/noisemonitor/docs/api.md

 **Parameters:**
 - `dfs`: list of DataFrames list of compatible DataFrames (typically generated with functions load_data(), NoiseMonitor.daily() or NoiseMonitor.weekly() ), with a datetime, time or pandas.Timestamp index.
+- `labels`: list of str list of labels for each DataFrame.
 - `*args`: str column name(s) to be plotted.
-- `labels`: list of str list of labels for each DataFrame.
+- `ylabel`: str, default "Sound Level (dBA)" label for the y-axis.
+- `weighting`: str, default "A" type of sound level data, typically A, C or Z.
 - `step`: bool, default False if set to True, will plot the data as a step function.
 - `show_points`: bool, default False if True, scatter points will be added on top of the line plots.
 - `figsize`: tuple, default (10,8) figure size in inches.
-- `weighting`: str, default "A" type of sound level data, typically A, C or Z.
+- `show`: bool, default True if True, display the plot using plt.show().
 - `**kwargs`: any ylim and title arguments can be passed to matplotlib.

 **Returns:**